SharinaS/picto_hunt/README.md

 # picto_hunt
-A fun and interactive mobile app game that utilizes Google Vision API, a PostGresSQL database, and a camera phone.
+A fun and interactive mobile app game that utilizes Google Vision API, a PostGreSQL database, and a camera phone.
 A user is assigned a item to find, and if the item they take a picture of matches that assignment, the user gains points.

 ![screenshot of page](img/home.png)